When you buy content on your iPhone, like an app, then it’s tied to your Apple ID.

 Have you been looking for a great case for your iPhone 5, or an affordable car charger?
 Amazon has a great selection, and their prices are better than a lot of the other options you will find online.

-iPhone 5 Automatic Download Settings
+Old Method – How to Set Up iPhone 5 Automatic Download Settings (Guide with Pictures)

 If space is becoming an issue for you, you can read this article about how to free up space on your iPhone 5.
 But you can continue below to learn how to find and configure your automatic download settings on the iPhone 5.

 Step 1: Tap the Settings icon.